-- 1. Understand the fundamental objectives, constraints and concepts of electricity industry operation and control - 2. apply basic conventional economic dispatch, unit commitment, hydro-scheduling, production costing, reliability assessment and operation planning techniques to simple electricity industry problems - 3. describe the implementation of power system operation and control in a restructured industry context including ancillary services, and energy spot and derivative markets - 4. apply basic models for electricity markets to simple restructured electricity industry problems - 5. appreciate how electricity industry restructuring, technology development and environmental concerns are changing the way in which power system operation and control is defined and undertaken - 6. describe the opportunities and challenges that emerging distributed energy resources pose for future electricity industry operation and control
+- 1. Understand the fundamental objectives, constraints and concepts of electricity industry planning, economics and investment. - 2. apply basic conventional 'optimal generation mix' planning techniques to simple electricity industry investment problems - 3. describe the implementation of electricity industry planning and investment in a restructured industry context including the role of energy spot and derivative markets - 4. apply basic models of electricity markets to simple restructured electricity industry problems involving operation and investment. - 5. appreciate how electricity industry restructuring, technology development and environmental concerns are changing the way in which electricity industry planning, economics and investment is defined and undertaken - 6. describe the opportunities and challenges that emerging distributed energy resources pose for future electricity industry planning, economics and investment.